-You can find a list of Frequently Asked Questions about ADIT registration, examinations and certification below.
+You can find a list of Frequently Asked Questions about ADIT registration, exams and certification below.

-A list of Frequently Asked Questions about on-screen ADIT examinations can be found here.
+A list of Frequently Asked Questions about on-screen ADIT exams can be found here.

-Please click here for a step-by-step guide to renewing your ADIT student registration.
-If your employer has agreed to pay for your ADIT student registration renewal via invoice, please click here for a step-by-step guide.
+Please click here for a step-by-step guide to registering as an ADIT student.
+If your employer has agreed to pay for your ADIT student registration via invoice, please click here for a step-by-step guide.

 What is ADIT?

 Am I qualified to pursue ADIT?
 What level of qualification is ADIT?

 How can I study or prepare for ADIT?
 Is there course provision in my country?

 How long does it take to achieve ADIT?

 Can I get a certificate for partial completion of the ADIT qualification?